hadiasghari/pyasn/README.md

 This release has been tested under python version 2.6, 2.7, and 3.3 to 3.11.
 We appreciate contributions towards testing and extending *pyasn*!

-**New in v1.6:** pyasn_util_convert.py offers a '--dump-screen' option which shows the MRT/RIB archive contents and the chosen origin-AS.

 License & Acknowledgments